Lemma-cloud7/Web-App-DevOps-Project/README.md

 - **Frontend:** The user interface is designed using HTML, CSS, and JavaScript to ensure a smooth and intuitive user experience.

 - **Database:** The application employs an Azure SQL Database as its database system to store order-related data.
+- # Documentation for the `delivery_date` Feature

+## Introduction

+This document provides comprehensive details about the `delivery_date` feature that was implemented and later reverted in the Web App DevOps Project.
+This feature aimed to add a delivery date attribute to the orders in the application.

+## For Developers

+### Overview of the Feature

+The `delivery_date` feature was designed to allow users to specify and view the delivery dates for orders.
+This feature involves changes in the database schema, the backend Python script (`app.py`), and the frontend HTML template (`order.html`).

+### Implementation Details

+#### Database Schema Changes

+- A new column named `delivery_date` of type `DateTime` was added to the `orders` table in the backend database.

+#### Backend Changes (`app.py`)

+- Order class in `app.py` was modified to include the `delivery_date` attribute.
+- Routes handling order creation and display were updated to process the `delivery_date`.

+#### Frontend Changes (`order.html`)

+- The `order.html` template was updated to include an input field for adding and a table column for displaying the `delivery_date`.

+### Troubleshooting

+- **Database Connection Issue:**
+  - Ensure the correct database credentials and connection strings are used.
+  - Verify network accessibility to the Azure SQL Database.
+  - Check if the ODBC driver is installed and configured correctly.
+### Reverting the Feature

+- The feature was reverted due to a change in project requirements.
+The revert process involved the following steps:
+  - Identifying the commit hash prior to the feature implementation.
+  - Executing `git revert COMMIT_HASH`.
+  - Resolving any merge conflicts and committing the revert.

+## Conclusion

+While the `delivery_date` feature is currently not part of the application, this documentation serves as a reference for future implementation needs.
+The feature could be reintroduced or modified based on future project requirements.

 ## Contributors